Whether you're starting an eCommerce business or just looking for ways to grow sales, an eCommerce marketplace may be the right choice for you.

 - Ownership.
 With an eCommerce platform, you own and operate your own site (see what is eCommerce).
 This means the buck stops with you on everything from site architecture to on page SEO for eCommerce.
 With a marketplace, these are all handled by the business that operates the site.
 That's why so many food suppliers are choosing to go with BlueCart eCommerce.
 This all-in-one solution handles store design and structure, menus, payment processing, and more.
 That lets them focus on what they do best, selling.

 - Marketing goals.
 Whether you're doing DTC marketing or B2B marketing (see what is B2B marketing), the approaches are going to be different for a platform and marketplace.
+Learning the answer to "What is a niche market?" will help you pick the right platform for your business.
 Marketing with an eCommerce platform is fairly straightforward and is aimed at attracting customers to your site.
 Marketplaces are already bustling with customers, so marketing efforts need to be focused on standing out from your competitors.